Explanation of Restless Legs Syndrome

 - If you take medications to help with nausea such as Reglan or metaclopromide, also ask your doctor about that and the restless legs.

-- Take a daily multivitamin that contains folic acid (folate), Vitamin B12, magnesium, and iron.
+- Check with your doctor about taking a daily multivitamin that contains folic acid (folate), Vitamin B12, magnesium, and iron.

 - Try decreasing alcohol use, which can make some people with restless legs have worse symptoms.